Last updated: 13th November 2023

 This policy describes the way we handle and use the personal information that we obtain from all the different interactions you may have with us as a business, including when you visit our stores, social media pages or website currently located at https://www.tubstiles.ie or when you contact us.

 The Company is the controller in relation to the processing activities described below.
 This means that Company decides why and how your personal information is processed.
 Please see the section at the end of this policy for our contact and legal information.

 This policy was last updated on the date that appears at the top of this page.

 2 Personal Information We Collect About You

-We receive personal information about you that you give to us, that we collect from your visits to our stores, website, and social media pages and that we obtain from other sources.
+We receive personal information about you that you give to us, that we collect from your visits to our stores, website, and social media pages and that we obtain from other sources, including third parties.
 We only collect personal information which we need and that is relevant for the purposes for which we intend to use it.

 Information that we collect about you in store, online, by phone, social media and email: